grafana/grafana/docs/sources/panels/visualizations/annotations.md

 ### Time before

 Use this option to set the time range before the annotation.
+Use duration string values like "1h" = 1 hour, "10m" = 10 minutes, etc

 ### Time after